gdritterbu/portfolio/public/README.md

 ## Installation

-When you access the portfolio via a Chromium based browser (PC/Android) or Safari (iOS) you will be asked to install the portfolio on your device.
-You can then install the portfolio as a PWA on your device.
+When you access the portfolio via a Chromium based browser (PC/Android) or Safari (iOS) you will be asked to install the portfolio as a PWA on your device.
 The Service Worker will cache the content automatically.